Speed of sound peak in two-color dense QCD: confronting effective models with lattice data: The two-color NJL model

 where

-is a constant added to the thermodynamic potential to produce a vanishing pressure in the vacuum, while $M_0$ is the value of the effective vacuum quark mass, which is determined at $T = \mu_B = 0$.
-The pressure density $P$, baryon density $\rho_B$, and the energy density $\varepsilon$ are defined as
+is a constant added to the thermodynamic potential to produce a vanishing pressure in the vacuum, while $M_0$ is the value of the effective vacuum quark mass, which is determined at $T = \mu = 0$.
+The pressure density $P$, quark number density $n$, and the energy density $\varepsilon$ are defined as

-In the next section, we discuss the different regularization procedures used in this work when evaluating the ultravilolet (UV) momentum integral in the thermodynamic potential.
+In the next section, we discuss the different regularization procedures used in this work when evaluating the ultraviolet (UV) momentum integral in the thermodynamic potential.